-The ALTER TABLE command is used to modify the structure and properties of a table, including renaming tables, adding/dropping/modifying columns, and modifying comments and properties.
+ALTER TABLE is used to modify the structure and properties of a table, including renaming tables/columns, adding/dropping/modifying columns, and setting comments and properties.

 1. Rename Table